 - A9.
 Unbiased content and instruction: The course content is accurate and free of any bias.

 Evidence shows that in the course design process, a procedure is used to eliminate bias.
+District programs should disclose the manner by which their district curriculum adoption process addressed the determination of bias in any curriculum or course content outsourced from another provider.

 - Student engagement